 Cravings do not last if managed correctly.
 No resistance, no substitutions, no will-power, only mindfulness.

 Try using it as often as possible and do not judge yourself when you forget to use this tool or give in to cravings.
 This is perfectly normal as this is how your brain is wired.
 To re-wire it, we need to keep using new ways of thinking when craving arises until it becomes your second nature.
 Training your mind is like training your body.

-And finally, only with self-compassion, you can achieve the power of the mind.
+And finally, only with self-compassion, you can achieve the power of the mind and beat overeating.